rf-rodrigues95/DataMining-Proj1/README.md

 ## Contents

 - `./`: Jupyter notebooks with code and visualizations
-- `/data`: Placeholder directory for datasets (not included in repo)
+- `/data/`: Directory for datasets
-- `/report`: Final written report (PDF) summarizing the work
+- `/report/`: Contains the final written report, providing a comprehensive summary of the entire project, including methodology, experiments, results, and critical analysis
-- `requirements.txt`: Python packages needed to run the notebooks
+- `./requirements.txt`: Python packages needed to run the notebooks

 ## How to Run